 The code for this survey is in the sample file -- run macro SetupSurvey2

 Survey Form 3 is similar to Survey Form 2 -- the setup macro prompts you for the number of questions, and it 5 responses with values, and an "N/A" response.
 You can assign a score to each response value, in a lookup table.

 The form uses an INDEX and MATCH formula to calculate the scores assigned to the response numbers, and the scores can be weighted.
 Here is the formula in column A:

 Click here to download the zipped sample survey template.
-The zipped file is in xlsx format, and contains macros.
+The zipped file is in xlsm format, and contains macros.
 All three variations of the Survey Form are in the sample file, on separate sheets.